contaware/shell-docs-notes/README.md

 . ./libraryname.sh
 ```

 When a script is included with the dot command, it runs within the existing shell.
 Any variables created or modified by the script will remain available after it completes.
-In contrast, if a script is run normally, then a separate subshell (with a completely separate set of variables) is spawned to run the script.
+In contrast, if a script is run normally, then a child shell (with a completely separate set of variables) is spawned to run the script.

 - Libraries should have a `.sh` extension and should not be executable.
 The Shebang is not necessary, but for syntax highlighting and for ShellCheck it's better to have it.